nasa-nccs-hpda/pytorch-caney/requirements/README.md

 The API for SatVision-TOA, which is a Python application that is invoked from the command line, is described [here](TBD).

-_Note that the only runtime difference in the installation choice above is that the command line is prefixed by **Singularity>** when invoked from within the container_
+_Note that the only runtime difference based on installation is that the command line is prefixed by **Singularity>** when invoked from within the container_